franpanteli/Data-Analysis-Python-Sea-Level-Predictor-Project/README.md

 <img width="533" alt="Screenshot 2024-04-02 at 15 30 57" src="https://github.com/franpanteli/Data-Analysis-Python-Sea-Level-Predictor-Project/assets/131474705/6ea2168c-aa73-4b92-bb4f-ba4d987c3c74">

 Project files were pushed to this repository once all unit tests ([test_module.py](https://github.com/franpanteli/Data-Analysis-Python-Sea-Level-Predictor-Project/blob/main/test_module.py) and [main.py](https://github.com/franpanteli/Data-Analysis-Python-Sea-Level-Predictor-Project/blob/main/main.py)) had successfully passed and its URL was submitted.
-This aided in developing statistical and data analytics skills with Numpy and marked the completion of the final project in the course as part of my independent self-study.
+This aided in developing statistical and data analytics skills with Numpy and marked the completion of the final project in the course, as part of my independent self-study.

 ### To Clone This Repository
 ```